Pickled Vidalia Onions

 What Is The Best Way To Keep Vidalia Onions?

 Usually, these onions will last about 9 months in my refrigerator.
-I have stored them this way for years, and I am generally using my last onion in January.
+I have stored them this way for years and generally use my last onion in January.

 Grilled Buffalo Chicken Tenders